Updated: November 11, 2020

 Needing money is not something I thought about as a 7-year-old, so I never fully understood what my aunt meant by what she said.
-However, I did follow her advise, and would always make sure I had money left from my allowance at the end of the day for my piggy bank – but not because I wanted to save, but because I liked hearing the clanking sound of the coin whenever I put one in.
+However, I did follow her advice, and would always make sure I had money left from my allowance at the end of the day for my piggy bank – but not because I wanted to save, but because I liked hearing the clanking sound of the coin whenever I put one in.

 Most of us probably had the same experience as a kid.
 We were given a piggy bank and told that it’s good to save.
-But we never really fully understood why we need to do it, and the usual reason we got was because it’s “for the rainy days”.
+But we never really fully understood why we need to do it, and the usual reason we got was that it’s “for the rainy days”.